1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 1927 Arnold High School for Girls moves to Clifton Road and is renamed as Rugby High School.

-The Rugby Freehold Society ceased to act as a Land Society and used its registered name of Rugby Benefit Building Society.
+The Rugby Freehold Land Society ceased to act as a Land Society and used its registered name of Rugby Benefit Building Society.
+About this time it became generally known as the Rugby Building Society.

-1928 Campbell's Coffee Tavern becomes the Corner House Restaurant and Hotel.
+1928 Cambell’s Coffee Tavern becomes the Corner House Restaurant and Hotel.

 The Day Continuation & the Technical and Art Schools merged as The Rugby College of Technology and Arts.